 An additional win with the Articles integration into Inbox is the time saved as your team has instant access to appropriate answers – this means they no longer have to search through your knowledge base for an article in a separate window or tab.

-As your customer base and product suite grows, you will have an ever-widening range of queries and issues to resolve.
+As your customer base and product suite grows, you will have an ever-widening range of queries and customer issues to resolve.
 This means that constantly refining how you prioritize those conversations is of fundamental importance.
 Intercom’s Inbox allows for smart team and customer segmentation through the use of multiple shared inboxes, enabling your team to easily prioritize conversations as well as quickly pass them to other teams for attention.

 An example of where this worked well for us is the launch of our Real Time Support strategy for new customers, a tactic that drove improved customer conversion and meaningful revenue wins for the business.
 Through improving our first response times we were able to drive 30% higher rate of trial conversions.
 Our next goal as a team was to ensure we had real-time support available for every new customer with our Real Time Support strategy to drive increased revenue per customer.

 Making smart use of Intercom’s Inbox routing rules, internal notes and @mention features are also great time savers for your team.

 Continuous iteration is key to scaling customer support